Sign up for our free monthly newsletter stuffed full of ideas, competitions and offers. PS Did we mention it’s free?

 Entry to Coole Park is free and if you can convince your teen to go with you, it is a lovely day out for all the family.

+The grounds are open to the public all year round and admission is free.
 There are nature walks through the forest on marked trails of different lengths, a walled garden that is perfect for picnics and deer in an enclosure.
-There are also lots of literary references so if they like their English class at school, or are in an exam year, this might interest them.
+There are also lots of literary references so if they like their English class at school, or are in an exam year, this might interest them, especially the ‘autograph tree’, on which Lady Gregory invited her many famous literary guests to carve their initials.

-There is a tea rooms and information centre which is open seasonally.
+There is also a tea rooms and information centre which is open seasonally, showing the history of Coole Park and Lady Gregory.

 #2.
 River Bank & City Museum